-8. NON-SPECIALIST PRACTITIONER UPUNCTURE AND NON-SPECIALIST ATTENDANCES ASSOCIATED WITH PRACTICE INCENTIVE PROGRAM PAYMENTS Derived Fee: The fee for item 252, plus \$21.10 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - the fee for item 252 plus \$1.65 per patient.
-Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount Professional attendance at consulting rooms of more than 25 minutes, but not more than 45 minutes in duration by a medical practitioner in an eligible area, at which a specimen for a cervical screening service is collected from the patient, if the patient is at least 24 years and 9 months of age but is less than 75 years of age and has not been provided with a cervical screening service or a cervical smear service in the last 4 years (See para AN.7.1, AN.7.19 of explanatory notes to this Category) Fee: \$58.30 Benefit: 100% = \$58.30 254 Extended Medicare Safety Net Cap: \$174.90 234 Professional attendance at a place other than consulting rooms of more than 25 minutes, but not more than 45 minutes in duration by a medical practitioner in an eligible area, at which a specimen for a cervical screening service is collected from the patient, if the patient is at least 24 years and 9 months of age but is less than 75 years of age and has not been provided with a cervical screening service or a cervical smear service in the last 4 years (See para AN.7.1, AN.7.19 of explanatory notes to this Category) Derived Fee: The fee for item 254, plus \$21.10 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - the fee for item 254 plus \$1.65 per patient.
-Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the 255 lesser amount Professional attendance at consulting rooms of more than 45 minutes in duration by a medical practitioner in an eligible area, at which a specimen for a cervical screening service is collected from the patient, if the patient is at least 24 years and 9 months of age but is less than 75 years of age and has not been provided with a cervical screening service or a cervical smear service in the last 4 years (See para AN.7.1, AN.7.19 of explanatory notes to this Category) Fee: \$85.80 Benefit: 100% = \$85.80 256 Extended Medicare Safety Net Cap: \$257.40 Professional attendance at a place other than consulting rooms of more than 45 minutes in duration by a medical practitioner in an eligible area, at which a specimen for a cervical screening service is collected from the patient, if the patient is at least 24 years and 9 months of age but is less than 75 years of age and has not been provided with a cervical screening service or a cervical smear service in the last 4 years (See para AN.7.1, AN.7.19 of explanatory notes to this Category) Derived Fee: The fee for item 256, plus \$21.10 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - the fee for item 256 plus \$1.65 per patient Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the 257 lesser amount Professional attendance at consulting rooms of more than 5 minutes, but not more than 25 minutes in duration by a medical practitioner in an eligible area, that completes the minimum requirements for a cycle of care of a patient with established diabetes mellitus (See para AN.7.1, AN.7.20 of explanatory notes to this Category) Fee: \$30.10 Benefit: 100% = \$30.10 259 Extended Medicare Safety Net Cap: \$90.30 Professional attendance at a place other than consulting rooms of more than 5 minutes, but not more than 25 minutes in duration by a medical practitioner in an eligible area, that completes the minimum requirements for a cycle of care of a patient with established diabetes mellitus 260 (See para AN.7.1, AN.7.20 of explanatory notes to this Category)
+Group A7.
+Acupuncture and Non-Specialist Practitioner Items Subgroup 8.
+Non-Specialist Practitioner attendances associated with Practice Incentive Program payments Professional attendance at consulting rooms of less than 5 minutes in duration by a medical practitioner in an eligible area at which a specimen for a cervical screening service is collected from the patient, if the patient is at least 24 years and 9 months of age but is less than 75 years of age and has not been provided with a cervical screening service or a cervical smear service in the last 4 years (See para AN.7.1, AN.7.19 of explanatory notes to this Category) Fee: \$13.75 Benefit: 100% = \$13.75 251 Extended Medicare Safety Net Cap: \$41.25 Professional attendance at consulting rooms of more than 5 minutes, but not more than 25 minutes in duration by a medical practitioner in an eligible area, at which a specimen for a cervical screening service is collected from the patient, if the patient is at least 24 years and 9 months of age but is less than 75 years of age and has not been provided with a cervical screening service or a cervical smear service in the last 4 years (See para AN.7.1, AN.7.19 of explanatory notes to this Category) Fee: \$30.10 Benefit: 100% = \$30.10 252 Extended Medicare Safety Net Cap: \$90.30 Professional attendance at a place other than consulting rooms of more than 5 minutes, but not more than 25 minutes in duration by a medical practitioner in an eligible area, at which a specimen for a cervical screening service is collected from the patient, if the patient is at least 24 years and 9 months of age but is less than 75 years of age and has not been provided with a cervical screening service or a cervical smear service in the last 4 years 253 (See para AN.7.1, AN.7.19 of explanatory notes to this Category)